Lizzy-Gallagher/Scene-Retrieval-IW2016/README.md

 - **rel-proj** : workspace for relationship project (single or many scene, generates ML-ready files)

 ###<a name="utilities"></a>Utilities:
+The top-level folder bin/ contains all the utility scripts necessary to work with this repository.

 #### schedule-job (Ionic)
 - modify greatly for future use